jhongover9000/intro2im/FinalProject/README.md

 Well, that's when I remembered being bummed that the potentiometer only turned like 270 degrees or something rather than turning all 360.
 I thought that it'd have been cool to make it into a dial of some kind, then *boom*.
 I thought I could make a vault dial with the thing.
 One thing led to another and I came up with the idea of a game simulating a bank heist, whose final stage (or second to last) would be opening a vault.

 So, the game.
 It's a bank heist simulation that consists of two stages (look at the journal to see how many I wanted to make vs the actual number I made because of my lack of experience with Arduino and debugging), a keypad (presumably for a door) and a vault dial.
 There's a timer going on in the background, and when it reaches 0 you lose.
 Also, if you mess up while working, you will either lose time or lose the game (depends on difficulty, read on).
+If you don't want to read through the entire rundown, then [here's](https://drive.google.com/file/d/12iUUBkXA2SrMG78O81LMNwvz7-xeCH5i/view?usp=sharing) a video of me ~~cheating through~~ playing the game.

 I can't say that I'm overjoyed with how things turned out, seeing as I wasn't able to add all the stages I wanted to, but it's still fun to play.
 Here are screeshots of the game's menu screen: